Written byConnie Yang

 Check iCloud's current status

 iCloud is one of the Apple services, which may happen temporary outages sometimes.
-If that's the case, your iCloud Drive won't sync.
+If that's the case, your Mac cannot connect to iCloud and the iCloud Drive won't sync.
 You have no choice but to wait for the iCloud Drive and other iCloud-related services available.

 To check if your iCloud not syncing issue is caused by the unexpected outage, you can check in the Apple System Status page.
 This page offers the recent outages and updates of all Apple services.